Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 How do I know if I have enough fat stores for breast fat transfer?

-Usually if people are able to grab a handful above the underwear line in the love handle area and two handfuls below the belly button in the stomach area area a rough guide.
+Usually if people are able to grab a handful above the underwear line and two handfuls below the belly button in the stomach area area a rough guide.

 Elite athletes typically have minimal fat stores and are constantly replacing fat with muscle and tend to not have great success with fat transfer.